zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait and execute

 Waits until specific conditions are met and then executes code.
-The conditions are defined in a form of predicate.
+The conditions are defined in a form of a predicate.
+You can specify a timeout, which will stop this action after the given time.
+Setting the timeout value to less or equal 0 will cause this function to run infinitely untill the predicate returns true or when it is explicitly stopped.
+The `bStopped` tells if this action has been stopped by a Stop function.
 Perfect solution if code needs a reference to an object, which spawn moment is not clearly defined, or if you can execute a specific code only when the game reaches a specific state.

 ``` cpp
 FFlow::WaitAndExecute(this, [this]()